guillermooo/sublime-undocs/source/customization/menus.rst

 **Widget Context**         Context menu of input fields
                            in all kinds of widgets,
                            including Command Palette, Goto Anything,
-                           the find panels
+                           the Find panels
-                           and those opened by APIs
+                           and panels opened by plugins
 ========================   ===============

 Additionally,
 the following four menus open
-when their column in the status bar is clicked:
+when you click the respective section in the status bar:

 - **Encoding**
 - **Line Endings**